-\$4,700,000 (Complaint Form) \$3,312,000 (Hearing)
+\$1,550,000 (Complaint Form) \$1,569,800 (Hearing)

-PRELIMINARY MATTERS or PROCEDURAL MATTERS
+PRELIMINARY MATTERS

 - [5] There were no concerns with the panel as constituted.
-The parties have visited the site.
-The parties have discussed the file with no resolution. - [6] At the outset it was agreed that all argument and discussion with respect to the Complainant's Rebuttal Disclosure (C4) from File 1654 would be carried forward to this hearing.
-In addition, the Complainant's argument and discussion with respect to Rental Rate from File 1654 and with respect to Excess Land from File 1661 would be carried forward to this hearing. - [7] The Respondent advised there were concerns with some materials included in the Complainant's Rebuttal disclosure (C4).
+The Respondent has visited the site while the Complainant has not.
+The parties have discussed the file with no resolution. - [6] At the outset it was agreed that all argument and discussion with respect to the Complainant's Rebuttal Disclosure (C4) from File 1654 would be carried forward to this hearing. - [7] The Respondent advised there were concerns with some materials included in the Complainant's Rebuttal disclosure (C4).
 The Board requested the issue be raised prior to the presentation of the rebuttal.
-The Respondent, citing section10(b) of Matters Relating to Assessment Complaints Regulation, 2018(MRAC) requested the following pages in The Complainant's Rebuttal (C4) not be heard as they constitute new evidence which has not been properly disclosed:
+The Respondent, citing section10(b)of Matters Relating to Assessment Complaints Regulation, AR 201/2017 (MRAC) requested the following pages in the Complainant's Rebuttal (C4) not be heard as they constitute new evidence which has not been properly disclosed: - I. C4 page 44 The Complainant stated this page is just responding to sales provided by the Respondent, - II.
+C4 pages 46-48 The Complainant stated this was a simple discussion of quality rating,